Urban Energy Balance - SUEWS and WUDAPT

 A vector polygon grid is required for specifying the extent and resolution of the modelling.You will make use of a built-in tool in QGIS to generate such a grid.

-- As WGS84 (EPSG:4326) is in degree coordinates and maybe you want to specify your grid in meters, you need to change the CRS of your current QGIS-project.
-Click on the globe at the bottom right of your QGIS window and select ESPG:26918 as your ‘on the fly’ CRS.
+As WGS84 (EPSG:4326) is in degree coordinates and maybe you want to specify your grid in meters, you need to change the CRS of your current QGIS-project.
+Click on the globe at the bottom right of your QGIS window and select ESPG:26918 as your Project Coordinate Reference System CRS.

-- Select the extend of your canvas by clicking the … next to Grid extent (xmin, xmax, ymin, ymax) and select Use layer/canvas extent.
+Select the extend of your canvas by clicking the … next to Grid extent * and select *Use Map Canvas Extent.

-- Save your grid by right-click on the new layer in the Layers Panel and choose Save as….
-Here it is very imporant that you save in the same CRS as you other layers (ESPG:4326).
-Save as a shape file.
+Save your grid by right-click on the new layer in the Layers Panel and choose Export > Save Features as….
+Here it is very important that you save in the same CRS as you other layers (ESPG:4326).
+Save as a shape file named Grid_5000m.
+When the new shapefile is created, you can remove the temporary one from your QGIS-project.

 Population density is required to estimate the anthropogenic heat release (QF) in SUEWS.
 There is a possibility to make use of both night-time and daytime population densities to make the model more dynamic.
 In this tutorial you will only use a night-time dataset.
-This dataset can be aqcuired from the Spatial Data Downloader in UMEP.
+Earlier, this dataset could be aqcuired from the Spatial Data Downloader in UMEP.
+However, this tool is now deprecated as these capabilities are now accessed via QGIS directly instead.

 Select population density and select the GPWv4: UN-Adjusted Population Density closest to the year you intend to model (2010).
 The values will be in (pp / square kilometer).

 Now you need to calculate population density per grid in units pp/hectare.
-First open the QGIS built-in tool Zonal statistics (Raster > Zonal Statistics).
-If the tool is absent you need to activate it by going to Plugins > Manage and Install Plugins and add Zonal statistics plugin.
-Open the tool and make the settings as shown below.
+First open the QGIS built-in tool Zonal statistics found in the Processing Toolbox.
+Open the tool and make the settings similar as shown below depending on QGIS version.
 This will calulate mean population density per grid.

 Open the attribute table for your Grid_5000m-layer (right-click on layer and choose (Open attribute Table).